ms-iot/content/en-US/win10/SetupRPI.md

 ## Install the Windows 10 IoT Core tools

-1. Download a Windows 10 IoT Core image from our [downloads page](http://ms-iot.github.io/content/en-US/Downloads.htm).
+1. Download a Windows 10 IoT Core image from our <a href="http://ms-iot.github.io/content/en-US/Downloads.htm" target="_blank">downloads page</a>.

 2. **Save the ISO** to a local folder